pwalawko/frontend-nanodegree-arcade-game/README.md

 ## Where to play

-You can try your memory [here](https://pwalawko.github.io/frontend-nanodegree-arcade-game/).
+You can try your skills [here](https://pwalawko.github.io/frontend-nanodegree-arcade-game/).

 ## Code Dependencies